Cathy Easte, 2021 President of ATEND share the objectives and benefits of being a member of ATEND. Watch video of Cathy, 2021 ATEND president

 The Queensland Disability Liaison Officer’s Network (QDLO) is a professional network representing Disability Practitioners working in all Queensland universities.
 We have approximately 25 members.

-Jane Anderson is the current chair of the QDLO Network.
-For more information please email: firstname.lastname@example.org
+Julie Rogan is the current chair of QLD Network.
+For more Information please email: email@example.com.

 Current Collaborative Tertiary Projects

-The Queensland NDCOs have created an Alliance framework for the education, training and tertiary sectors across Queensland.
+The Queensland NDCOs created an Alliance framework for the education, training and tertiary sectors across Queensland.
 Education Alliance Queensland (EAQ) encourages collaboration and interaction across the sectors while enabling a coordinated approach and strong connection between them.
 The Alliance aims to improve education, training and tertiary transitions for students with disability.
-The Queensland NDCO team work strategically in identifying and addressing barriers with sector stakeholders, collectively focusing on increasing positive outcomes for students with disability.
+From learnings, this initiative has now been packaged for other States and Territories to consider and implement and is accessible via ADCET.